rohansharma4050/resumeguard-ai/README.md

 ##  Contributing
-We welcome contributions!
+Welcoming contributions!
 To propose changes:
 1. Fork this repository
 2. Create a branch: `git checkout -b feature-name`
 3. Commit your changes: `git commit -m 'Add some feature'`